 Started forming small itchy bumps on the skin (which is normal according to many who have tried honey on their face).
 Noticed that redness has diminished maybe about 10 – 20%.

 Day 5 & 6

 Skin broke out in even more small and itchy bumps.
 Not red kinda bumps / pimples, more of the colorless kind of skin colored bumps.
 They are super itchy till the point where I can’t even sleep till I took my anti-histamines.
-Seriously I wanna go out I also scared people think I have some kinda disease.
+Seriously I was really scared people think I have some kind of disease.

 Other than that, I’ve cleaned my room and also boiled my face towel.
 Need to boil it every other day to kill mites that could be living in it.
 Have to be more zealous in changing my pillow cases too.